 The Cardinals addressed a number of needs in free agency this year.
 Lineback is a spot where they could get a future compliment to Isaiah Simmons and a long-term replacement for Jordan Hicks, who agreed to a pay cut this offseason.
 Cox would give Arizona a potential three-down linebacker, given that he’s one of the best cover linebackers in this draft class.

 Miami has invested a lot in the secondary over the last few years, particularly at cornerback.
 However, there are still some questions at safety.
 Some evaluators view Grant as the best player at the position due to his ball-hawking ability.

-51. Washington Football Team: LSU LB Jabril Cox
+51. Washington Football Team: Stanford QB Davis Mills

 The Bears could really use a solid No. 2 receiver to play opposite of Allen Robinson and this seems like pretty good value at this point in the draft.
-Bateman can play outside and in the slot and is known for being a great route runner.
-Lance Zierlein compares him to Cowboys WR Michael Gallup.
+Moore offers great athleticism and short-area quickness and could be a real weapon out of the slot for HC Matt Nagy.

-53. Tennessee Titans: Ole Miss WR Elijah Moore
+53. Tennessee Titans: North Carolina WR Dyami Brown

 54. Indianapolis Colts: North Dakota State OT Dillon Radunz

 There’s no question that offensive tackle is a major need for the Colts after Anthony Castonzo retired this offseason.
 It’s possible they decide to address the position in free agency after the draft, given that there are few notable options available.
 However, it wouldn’t hurt to add a tackle prospect in this year’s class.
 Radunz will need some work at the next level, but he offers good size and pass protection ability.

 With Maurkice Pouncey retiring this offseason, center is a clear position of need for the Steelers and they look to get back to running the ball more on offense.
 Some evaluators view Humphrey as the top prospect at his position in this year’s draft class.